songlab-cal/flinty/README.md

 ## R Users

 Please visit the package homepage for **flintyR** [here](https://alanaw1.github.io/flintyR).
 Our homepage provides installation instructions, as well as numerous tutorials that expand on analyses reported in our paper.

+## Software

+While our documentation above should help you install our packages, our software is also available in the **software** subdirectory.

 ## Tutorials